Sensational Seychelles?…Chris thought so.

 Coming into land on the grass airstrip and then being taking by golf buggy by a welcoming member of staff into the half of the island where the accommodation sits is a wonderful experience.

-There are just 25 cottages on the island, all of them made individually and locally on the island using timber and resources that have been growing there.
+There are just 25 cottages on the island, all of them made individually and locally on the island using timber and resources that have been grown there.
 All the furniture, central facilities, library, bar etc were all built in the same manner.
 The quality of the workmanship is something to behold as they have produced accommodation ranging from 90-325sqm with outdoor showers, mature gardens, day beds and enormous beds.

 We took the opportunity to take a golf buggy tour around the island to learn how it operates, passing through the working farm with a large array of various animals, the vegetable gardens, past the workshop where everything is made and even stopping at the little chapel where wedding are known to take place.
 It really was fascinating learning more about the island and Seychelles in general.